egonelbre/guide/programming/issue-tracker/_index.md

 It is fine to disagree with these points, they are there because we need some decision to go forward with the implementation.

-{.sidenote}
-> There probably exist issue trackers that already do what we
-> are going to build.
-It can make more business sense to buy
-> an *Issue Tracker* instead of building one.
-This *Issue Tracker* is
-> for learning purposes and we may make decisions that may not be the
-> best business decisions.

 ## An Issue

 {{an_issue.md}}